 Full instructions and measurements can always be found in the recipe card at the bottom of the post.
 This is a summary of the process to go along with the process photos.

-Then melt some white chocolate along with a little coconut oil, also in 30-second intervals in the microwave bringing it out to stir every 30-seconds until melted.
-Stir in some peppermint extract and fold in some crushed candy canes.
+Then melt white chocolate along with a little coconut oil, also in 30-second intervals in the microwave bringing it out to stir every 30-seconds until melted.
+Stir in peppermint extract and fold in crushed candy canes.